TalkingPanda0/TalkingBot/README.md

 - `'pet read` will read the hapboo state from the config file.
 - `!pet protect` will activate the hapboo shield.
 - `!pet tick` will do a hapboo tick.
+# Misc
+- `!senddiscordping` will send stream ping on discord